Day One: Introduction to Bash

 This can be extremely informative.
 (Windows: You may already see these markings by default in Git Bash.)

-The -f option, however, tells ls to remove any color-coding and to show all hidden files.
+The -f option, however, tells ls to remove any color-coding and to show all hidden file and folders.
+Hidden files begin with the . symbol.

 ls -f